8ctopus/php-sandbox/README.md

 ## cool features

 - php 8 or 7
-- Just works with any domain name and https is configured out of the box.
+- Just works with any domain name and https is configured out of the box
-- All changes to config files are automatically applied (hot reload).
+- All changes to config files are automatically applied (hot reload)
-- Xdebug is configured for remote debugging in VSCode.
+- Xdebug is configured for remote debugging in VSCode
 - Profile your code with SPX

 _Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.